-Polyvagal Theory is a relatively new and pioneering way of working within the world of therapy.
-It has been proven to be particularly useful for working with trauma and has been described as ‘the art and science of safety and connection’.
+Polyvagal Theory was developed by Dr Stephen Porges and is increasingly informing the world of therapy.
+It has been proven to be particularly useful for working with trauma, described as ‘the art and science of safety and connection’.
 It uses the information from our autonomic nervous system to regulate emotions and help us to move through life with more flexibility and resilience.

-Using exercises that have been designed to map autonomic response patterns, I can help you to engage with the regulating capacity of the ventral vagal system.
-It can be a profound realisation that we all have the possibility to repattern our nervous systems and create pathways for deep healing.
+Using exercises created by Deb Dana, I can help you to tune in to your autonomic response patterns, and engage with the regulating capacity of the ventral vagal system.
+It can be a profound realisation that we all have the possibility to re-pattern our thoughts, feelings and responses and create pathways for deep healing.

 The Safe and Sound Protocol (SSP), is based on the research of Dr Stephen Porges and his work with Polyvagal Theory.
 It functions as an acoustic stimulator of the vagus nerve.

 It has been found to be particularly helpful for:

 This non-invasive 5 hour programme involves listening to music which has been specially filtered to rebalance the autonomic nervous system.
 As the listening progresses in stages, it engages the natural biological rhythms of homeostasis, encouraging social connection, wellbeing and feelings of safety.